rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 ## Stop Private Network and Remove Containers

-To shut down the private network and delete all containers and images created during the quickstart:
+To shut down the private multicaster and delete all containers and images created during the quickstart:

 ```bash tab="Linux/MacOS"
 ./remove.sh